Community Gardens

 Click here to join our wait list for a community garden

 Breaking ground in July 2009, the Hillside Park community garden in Clarkson was created with the support of the Walmart Evergreen Green Grants Program.
-In May 2015, the garden was expanded and renovated, with support from PCL Construction and the City of Mississauga
+In May 2015, the garden was expanded and renovated, with support from PCL Construction and the City of Mississauga .

 In May 2015, with support from PCL Construction and the City of Mississauga, Ecosource expanded the Hillside Community Garden to accommodate growing interest in garden space in the neighbourhood.
 Volunteers from PCL donated lumber and time to constructing brand new raised beds and a garden shed, and a group of dedicated volunteers helped install the garden.
-Ecosource staff Britt McKee and City of Mississauga artist Anna Ferguson designed a beautiful shed mural and our dedicated Hillside gardeners helped us open the expanded garden in June 2015.
-There are currently 30 individual plots, 5 community plots, and a pollinator garden at Hillside.
-For more information about the Hillside Garden or any of our other community gardens, please email communitygardens@ecosource.ca.
-You can also check out upcoming events at the garden.
+Former Ecosource staff, now Executive Director, Britt McKee, and City of Mississauga artist Anna Ferguson designed a beautiful shed mural and our dedicated Hillside gardeners helped us open the expanded garden in June 2015.
+There are currently 31 individual plots, one raised accessible bed, a pollinator garden and five community plots where the Compass Food Bank volunteers grow food to donate to the food bank at Hillside.

 Hillside Garden